theonlymikeever/mikekerslakedotcom/content/home/intro.md

-Hello world - my name is Mike, and I'm a Full Stack Software Engineer, Photographer and an Artist.
+Hello world - my name is Mike, and I'm a Full Stack Developer, Photographer and an Artist.